mparno/fenics-web/source/installation.rst

     cmake . -DCMAKE_INSTALL_PREFIX=~/local

-You may also want to consider using a graphical frontend for Cmake like either ``cmake-gui`` or ``ccmake`` which both provide a simple way to configure the installation.
+You may also want to consider using a graphical frontend for CMake like either ``cmake-gui`` or ``ccmake`` which both provide a simple way to configure the installation.